tommasosansone91/chuck_norris_jokes_api_caller/INSTALL_AND_USAGE.md

     export FLASK_APP=chuck_norris_jokes_caller/app.py

-initialize the db migration gear, it will create a folder at path `migrations`
+initialize the db migration gear, it will create a folder at path `migrations`.<br>
+You should ignore the error in case a folder `migrations` is already present/versioned in the project.

     flask db init  # create migration required files